m-kupiec/compendium-react/README.md

 "You know they are essential, because you can’t remove any of them without breaking the functionality." ([React](https://react.dev/learn/reacting-to-input-with-state))

 "a non-null `error` doesn’t make sense when `status` is `'success'`.
 To model the state more precisely, you can extract it into a reducer.
 Reducers let you unify multiple state variables into a single object and consolidate all the related logic!" ([React](https://react.dev/learn/reacting-to-input-with-state))

+## Step 5: Connecting State and Triggers

+"create event handlers that update the state." ([React](https://react.dev/learn/reacting-to-input-with-state))

+"Expressing all interactions as state changes lets you later introduce new visual states without breaking existing ones.
+It also lets you change what should be displayed in each state without changing the logic of the interaction itself." ([React](https://react.dev/learn/reacting-to-input-with-state))